 For the chocolate topping:

 - Preheat the oven to 350 °F (175 °C).
-Line two muffin pans with 16 muffin liners.
+Line two standard-sized muffin pans with 16 muffin liners.
 Note that this crust recipe does not work in a regular pie pan – only as mini cheesecakes.

 - In a large mixing bowl, mix the sugar, flour, cocoa powder, and salt together.
 Using an electric hand mixer, beat in the butter at low speed until thoroughly combined.
 It will be very crumbly.
 If you have trouble incorporating it, use your hands (it'll be very sticky).

 - Divide the crumbs between the muffin liners (I used 19 grams of crumbs per liner).
 Press down lightly with the bottom of a shot glass.
-If using whole wheat, bake for 11-13 minutes or until the crust no longer appears wet and move on to the next step.
+If using whole wheat or AP flour, bake for 11-13 minutes or until the crust no longer appears wet and move on to the next step.
 If using buckwheat, bake for 14 minutes.
 The crust will likely bubble and you may have some small holes in the crust.
 After removing from the oven, use the shot glass again to lightly press down (which will remove the holes).

 - After baking, the crust will still be soft but will firm up as it cools.
 Let cool for 10 minutes while you prepare the cheesecake.
 I turned off the oven for about 5 minutes and at that point, it was at 275 ºF (135 ºC), which is the temperature you need to bake the cheesecakes at.
 You can alternatively immediately turn the temperature down to 275 ºF (135 ºC) after removing the crusts.